karayabin/universe-snapshot/universe/Ling/Light/doc/api/Ling/Light/Http/HttpResponse/setHeader.md

-HttpResponse::setHeader — Adds a header to this instance.
+HttpResponse::setHeader — Sets a header to this instance.